ravila4/mychem.info/docs/doc/chem_annotation_service.rst

 fields
 """"""""
     Optional, can be a comma-separated fields to limit the fields returned from the chemical object.
 If "fields=all", all available fields will be returned.
-Note that it supports dot notation as well, e.g., you can pass "cadd.gene".
+Note that it supports dot notation as well, e.g., you can pass "drugbank.name".
 Default: "fields=all".

 callback
 """""""""